Julia’s Favorite Pop-Ups (Right Now)Ever wondered what Staff Writer Julia Chen’s favorite pop-ups are? No? Well, then this is awkward…

 Hi, everyone!
 I hope you’re hanging in there as we enter what officially feels like month 700 of the inescapable abyss we call pandemic life.
 I, for one, am keeping myself busy with a borderline-obsessive fixation on the 2021 NCAA gymnastics season, my new tortilla press, and, of course, doing what I do best: recommending restaurants.
 Or in this case, pop-ups.

 The Bay Area has seen a huge uptick in pop-ups over the past year, and they’re redefining what it means to be (and eat at) a restaurant.
 Nowadays, you have to put in a bit of extra effort - I’ve set alarms to order bagels three days in advance, slid into DMs for some kalua pork, and shown up to an unmarked building to get my hands on a bowl of bun bo hue.
 But that’s precisely what makes pop-ups so exciting.
 And if you’re not sure where to start, I’ve got you covered.
-Read on for five of the pop-ups that I literally cannot shut up about, plus how to order from each of them.
+Read on for some of the pop-ups that I literally cannot shut up about, plus how to order from each of them.